- Home

 Patrol Division

-The Seabrook Police Department’s Patrol Division is comprised of four rotating 12-hour shifts.
-The day shift begins at 6:00 a.m. and is relieved by the night shift which begins at 6:00 p.m.
+The Seabrook Police Department’s Patrol Division is comprised of 4 rotating 12-hour shifts.
+The day shift begins at 6 a.m. and is relieved by the night shift, which begins at 6 p.m.

 The shifts are supervised by a Patrol Sergeant and manned by Patrol Officers.
 The patrol division works seven days a week, 24 hours a day, including holidays.
 Patrol Officers are dispatched to calls for service and are considered first-line investigators.
-Duties of the Patrol Division include patrolling the city, responding to calls for service, traffic enforcement, and operating the City of Seabrook Jail.
+The duties of the Patrol Division include patrolling the city, responding to calls for service, enforcing traffic, and operating the City of Seabrook Jail.
 The patrol division utilizes marked patrol vehicles, ATVs, bicycles, and a boat.

 Bicycle Patrol

 The Seabrook Police Bicycle Patrol consists of officers who have received special certification in the operation of police bicycles.
-Officers that are assigned to this patrol commonly patrol neighborhoods, city parks, as well, as the over 13 miles of walking trails throughout Seabrook.
+Officers who are assigned to this patrol commonly patrol neighborhoods, city parks, and the over 13 miles of walking trails throughout Seabrook.
 The bicycle patrol can patrol areas of the city that are inaccessible to a patrol car.

 Marine Patrol

-The Seabrook Police Marine Division is a special division of patrol.
+The Seabrook Police Marine Division is a special patrol division.
 The division is manned by Police Officers who have been specially certified as Marine Safety Officers through the State of Texas Parks and Wildlife.
-The Officers of the Marine Patrol operate a 23-foot, Boston Whaler, that is powered by a 250-hp Yamaha motor.
+The Officers of the Marine Patrol operate a 23-foot Boston Whaler that is powered by a 250-hp Yamaha motor.
 Marine Safety Officers patrol the waterways and marinas located in Seabrook and also assist with community boating events that are held in the area.
 The Seabrook Police Marine Division is listed with the United States Coast Guard as a local asset capable of assisting with marine-related incidents, including search and rescue operations in Clear Lake, Galveston Bay, the channel under the Seabrook Bridge, and the Port of Houston.

 Police Administration